Previous Episode << >> Next Episode

 "Right um, something five year ago," Morgan mused aloud as she paced.
 "Oh Jessie, your best friend."

 To her surprise James looked even more suspicious than less.
 "You'll have to do much better than that."

 "That's what I keep saying," Tani giggled.

 "Right um," Morgan mumbled to herself.
 Her eyes lit up, "I really can.
-It's still new news in my time for everyone else.
+It's still new news in my time.
 You are stronger than everyone else.
 Much more, super human in a way."

 James lost some colour in his face, his eyes looked elsewhere.
 Tani meanwhile grumbled to herself while rolling her eyes, "yes Morgan, we know how wonderful you are."

 "Cut it out!"
 Morgan hissed back.
 She focused again on James.
 "You're also sarcastic, short fused and um...
 Oh, what about Kes?"